-Understanding the Default UniFi Login Credentials
+Understanding Default UniFi Login Credentials

-How to Change Admin Password UniFi Safely
+How to Change the Admin Password in UniFi Safely

 Navigating the UniFi Controller Login Screen